-- 4. Coordinated the community Resilience Assessment: - HKC facilitated the Resilience Assessment carried out in three district in order to study and assess the community wellbeing and nature of their livelihoods that contribute to their wellbeing.
+- 4. Coordinated the community Resilience Assessment:

+HKC facilitated the Resilience Assessment carried out in three district in order to study and assess the community wellbeing and nature of their livelihoods that contribute to their wellbeing.
 The resilience assessment is a participatory tool which allows community members to articulate their livelihood strategies.
 It assesses factors that support resilience to the impacts of climate change, constraints undermining those factors, and recommendations for community intervention that will improve the adaptive capacity and wellbeing of the community. - 5.
 Facilitated Community Needs Assessment: Through the DvAPCs Hakikazi Catalyst facilitated the process of community needs assessment and priority interventions to address the effects of climate change.
 The assessment based on the recommendations from the Resilience Assessment of the particular division in the three districts of Monduli, Longido and Ngorongoro Provided support to the DvAPCs on the climate change community project prioritization, designing and funding proposal writing: HKC facilitated the process of prioritization, design and funding proposal writing of the community projects that address effects of climate change in their locality. - 6.
-Formation and capacity building of community based management committees:

-HKC facilitated formation and trainings of the community management committees which were formed by community after project completion.
+Formation and capacity building of community based management committees: HKC facilitated formation and trainings of the community management committees which were formed by community after project completion.
 The committees were formed as exit and sustainability strategy.
 After formation it was necessary to train the committees on their roles and responsibilities, governance and operational modalities of the community projects.
 The committee were formed depending on the nature of the community project executed in a particular community such as dip committees and water committees as Community Owned Water Supply Organizations (COWSOs). - 7.
-Facilitated Monitoring, Evaluation and Learning (MEL) of the DCF project monitoring approach of Tracking Adaptation and Monitoring Development (TAMD)
+Facilitated Monitoring, Evaluation and Learning (MEL) of the DCF project Being the DCF Consortium member, HKC were mandated with Monitoring, Evaluation and Learning of the DCF project.
+The role involved planning and reporting on the progress of the project implementation, results and learning.
+It also focused on assessing quality assurance, cost tracker and Value for Money (VfM) of the interventions.
+The HKC team had opportunity to share and learn monitoring approach of Tracking Adaptation and Monitoring Development (TAMD)